marshmallow-code/marshmallow/docs/extending.rst

 Schema-level Validation
 -----------------------

-You can register schema-level validation functions for a :class:`Schema` using the :meth:`marshmallow.validates_schema <marshmallow.decorators.validates_schema>` decorator.
+You can register schema-level validation functions for a :class:`Schema` using the `marshmallow.validates_schema <marshmallow.decorators.validates_schema>` decorator.
 Schema-level validation errors will be stored on the ``_schema`` key of the errors dictonary.

 .. code-block:: python
     :emphasize-lines: 7